Saturday: Name and associations

 Today, Saturday has two names in modern Standard German.
 The first word, Samstag, is always used in Austria, Liechtenstein, and the German-speaking part of Switzerland, and generally used in southern and western Germany.
-It derives from Old High German sambaztac, the first part (sambaz) of which derives from Greek Σάββατο, sávvato and this Greek word derives from Hebrew שבת, Shabbat.
-However, the current German word for Sabbath is Sabbat.
+It derives from Old High German sambaztac, the first part (sambaz) of which derives from Greek Σάββατο, sávvato and this Greek word derives from Hebrew שבת, Shabat.
+The current German word for Sabbath is Sabbat.

 The second name for Saturday in German is Sonnabend, which derives from Old High German sunnunaband, and is closely related to the Old English word sunnanæfen.
 It means literally "Sun eve", i.e., "The day before Sunday".
-Sonnabend is generally used in northern and eastern Germany, and was also the official name for Saturday in East Germany.
+Sonnabend is generally used in northern and eastern Germany, and was the official name for Saturday in East Germany.
 Even if these two names are used regionally differently, they are usually understood at least passively in the other part.

 In West Frisian there are also two words for Saturday.
-In Wood Frisian it is saterdei, and in Clay Frisian it is sneon, derived from snjoen, a combination of Old Frisian sunne, meaning sun and joen, meaning eve.
+In Wood Frisian it is saterdei.
+In Clay Frisian it is sneon, derived from snjoen, a combination of Old Frisian sunne, meaning sun and joen, meaning eve.

 In the Westphalian dialects of Low Saxon, in East Frisian Low Saxon and in the Saterland Frisian language, Saturday is called Satertag, also akin to Dutch zaterdag, which has the same linguistic roots as the English word Saturday.
 It was formerly thought that the English name referred to a deity named Sætere who was venerated by the pre-Christian peoples of north-western Germany, some of whom were the ancestors of the Anglo-Saxons.
 Sætere was identified as either a god associated with the harvest of possible Slav origin, or another name for Loki a complex deity associated with both good and evil; this latter suggestion may be due to Jacob Grimm.
-Regardless,modern dictionaries derive the name from Saturn.
+Regardless, modern dictionaries derive the name from Saturn.